cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **rule_comment**
 (optional)
-*defines: documentation*
 <br>Name or short description of the rule.
 Enables more readable logging of exection progress and errors.
 <br>*“All satellites of customer”*

 ##### properties for other procedure
-Please check out the definition in the dvpd specification for the following key words
+Please check out the definition in the dvpd specification for the following keywords
 - key_fields[]
 - partitioning_fields[]
 - join_path[]